sturtevantma/sp23-final-project/README.md

 # Documentation

 ### TrieNode
-Represent ending of keys and storing potentail information on end point nodes .
+Represent ending of keys and storing potential information on end point nodes
 `TrieNode`
 The name of the category
 `TrieNode::data`